You are here

 - Ask volunteers to come and match the person to the object.

 - Each time you can say; ‘My tooth hurts.
 Who can help me?’ or ‘There’s a fire.
 Who can help me?’ using the word ‘help’ as much as possible.

-- Make a fireman puppet (you can do this out of card) to help you tell the story of the dog who can smell smoke and who helps the fire-fighter to find and put out fires. http://www.letusteachkids.com/puppets/fireman.htm
+- Make a firefighter puppet (you can do this out of card or using an old toilet roll) to help you tell the story of the dog who can smell smoke and who helps the firefighter to find and put out fires. http://www.makinglearningfun.com/themepages/FiremanToiletpaperTubePuppet.htm

 - Fireman Sam.
 Teach the class the title song as an introduction to this popular children’s programme.
-You will need to make sure the activities you link to the programme are simple as the accent is Welsh and could be quite difficult to understand.
+You will need to make sure the activities you link to the programme are simple.
 For example, ask the children to stand up, raise their hands and/or shout out the word each time they see a fire engine, a fire, something red… you decide what exactly.
 The objects you choose will depend on the episode you have at your disposal.
-This way the activity is accessible and they are still thinking about fire fighter related vocabulary in English.
+This way the activity is accessible and they are still thinking about firefighter related vocabulary in English.

 If you can get hold of a copy of an episode of the cartoon of Postman Pat or of an original storybook it would be a good idea to base your lesson around the content.

-This is a good topic to give value to your own role as a language assistant and for the children to see how you are there to help them.
+This is a good topic to give value to your own role as a teacher and for the children to see how you are there to help them.